Stanford Classrooms Reimagined

 - Create a foundation for an ongoing technology and provisioning roadmap.

 - Create opportunities for ongoing feedback from students, instructors, and departments.

 - Conduct continual research on new models developed elsewhere.

 The shelter-in-place orders of early 2020 and a return to in-person instruction in the future provide new opportunities to reimagine Stanford Classrooms and informal learning spaces both in the short term and over the next ten years.

-This strategic plan – which will be released later in 2020 - and its recommendations will incorporate strategic opportunities to lay a strong foundation going forward.
+This strategic plan and its recommendations incorporate strategic opportunities to lay a strong foundation going forward.

 - Focus Groups